Convergence Rates of Variational Posterior Distributions

 \subsection{Piecewise Constant Model}

 The previous two sections consider examples of the mean-field variational set and its variant.
 In this section, we use another example to illustrate a situation where the mean-field variational set only gives a trivial rate.
-On the other hand, we show that an alternative variational class with an appropriate dependence structure is able to achieve the optimal rate.
+On the other hand, we show that alternative variational classes with appropriate dependence structures are able to achieve the optimal rate.

 We consider the following piecewise constant model,